 Paul tells us in Philippians 2:3-4 that we should count others more significant than ourselves.
-He presses the point further by saying that we should not only look to our own interests, but to the interests of others.
-This, in his view, is what it means to have the mind of Christ.
+He presses the point further by saying that we should not only look to our interests but the interests of others.
+This perspective, in his view, is what it means to have the mind of Christ.

-Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:3-4 (ESV)
+Do nothing from selfish ambition or conceit but in humility count others more significant than yourselves.
+Let each of you look not only to his own interests but also to the interests of others. – Philippians 2:3-4

-Suppose you were reading Paul’s passage through the lens of an abused wife—a wife who wants to be humble, but does not want to be abused.
+Suppose you were reading Paul’s passage through the lens of an abused wife—a wife who wants to be humble but does not want to experience continual abuse.

 - Does humility mean letting a man (or anyone) trample all over you?